 Julia

 I am an interdisciplinary social scientist interested in developing strategies to support environmental health and human well-being.
 I study the intersections of social, ecological, and political dimensions of fisheries and coastal management.
 I believe sustainable and healthy futures for coastal communities require environmentally and socially just management and governance developed through interdisciplinary, place-based, community-informed research and collective action.
-In my current work, I am supporting the development of an Integrated Ecosystem Assessment regarding interactions between fisheries and offshore wind in the Gulf of Maine.
-The work is supported through a partnership between the URI Coastal Resources Center, NOAA's Northeast Fisheries Science Center, and the Responsible Offshore Development Alliance (RODA).
+In my current work as a postdoctoral scholar at Oregon State University, I am part of a large team of researchers across multiple institutions focusing on community benefits and impacts of offshore wind development on the west coast of the US and the Gulf of Maine.

 Click here for more information about my current research and other projects.